SinggihPurba21/SinggihPurba21/ideas/thinking.md

 Consider adding a README.md explaining the project's purpose and how to run it.
 Explore adding unit tests to ensure code quality and stability.

+Consider adding a CI/CD pipeline for automated testing and deployment.

+Explore using GitHub Actions for common development workflows.